dauwhe/pdm/README.md

 ```

-## Digital Sequential Art (Comics/Manga/Bandes Desinees)
+## Digital Sequential Art (Comics/Manga/Bandes Dessinées)

 This is an interesting area.
-Many publications can be expressed purely as a sequence of images, and something analagous to the audio approach would work.
+Many publications can be expressed purely as a sequence of images, and something analogous to the audio approach would work.

 But if you start adding features like panel-to-panel navigation and page transitions, this starts to look much more like web publications, where the full power of the open web platform is required.